 DO: Visit a Vehicle Hail Repair Shop

 As soon as your car insurance approves the hail dent repairs, your PDR technician should be ready to start the auto hail damage repairs.
+It makes sense why this modern paintless dent repair method is preferred by insurance companies and drivers alike as a body shop alternative.

 Now that you know the steps to take when your car is damaged by hail, it is also wise to know what you shouldn’t do.
 Here is what you should avoid.